How to Build a Content Database (with Templates)

 You can also use Docs in ClickUp to store notes and collaborate in real-time with your team on database structure and implementation.
 This ensures everyone is on the same page and makes it easier to delegate responsibilities when you’re ready to start building.

 To get a head start on all this planning, download our free blog database and landing page database templates.
-These templates are based on ClickUp’s own marketing team’s blog and landing page databases, so they’ve been tried and tested.
+These content templates are based on ClickUp’s own marketing team’s blog and landing page databases, so they’ve been tried and tested.

 A final piece of advice to consider when planning, building, and maintaining your content database: involve your entire team.